Index

 SNMP Discovery refers to the process Statseeker uses to:

-• Discover SNMP enabled devices on your network
+• Discover devices, interfaces, and other SNMP enabled components on your network

-• Collect configuration information from those entities to be used for polling, reporting, and alerting purposes
+• Collect configuration information from those devices to be used for polling, reporting, and alerting purposes

-There are several configuration options used by the discovery process to target the devices on your network that you want Statseeker to report on:
+There are several methods that can be used to direct the discovery process towards the devices on your network that you want Statseeker to report on:

 • SNMP Community Strings